-This task causes the modem to search the received signal for a 24-symbol sequence which matches the Frame Synchronisation pattern to within the tolerance defined by the FSTOL bits of the Mode Register.
+This task - which is intended for special test and channel monitoring purposes - performs the first two parts only of a SFP task.
+It causes the modem to search the received signal for a 24-symbol sequence which matches the required Frame Synchronisation pattern to within the tolerance defined by the FSTOL bits of the Mode Register.

-When a match is found the modem will set the BFREE and IRQ bits of the Status Register to '1' to indicate to the $\mu$ C that it should write the next task to the Command Register.
+When a match is found the modem will read in the following 'S' symbol, then set the BFREE, IRQ and SRDY bits of the Status Register to '1' and update the SVAL bits.
+The $\mu$ C may then write the next task to the Command Register.